 So it was I joined the Plymouth Radio Club, took their excellent Foundation license course closely followed by the Intermediate and found the world I suppose I had been missing out on but everything has its time.
 I enjoyed VHF with the Yaesu FT480r and HF with the FT747GX and latterly the long awaited (see article) FT707, was also for a while the club chairman of the Plymouth club before re-locating to Jersey.

-I have previously held the role of RSGB Deputy Regional Manager for the Channel Island of Jersey and can still be contacted via my email address for any matters related to the radio club and amateur radio generally here in Jersey including training etc.
+I have previously held the role of RSGB Deputy Regional Manager for the Channel Island of Jersey and am more than happy to assist with any matters related to the radio club and amateur radio in Jersey and beyond.

-With regret the shack of MJ0RZD at Rozel in Jersey was dismantled and packed away as of March 2011, MJ0RZD will continue to operate from temporary locations portable and courtesy of GJ3DVC or in France as F4VPJ (see the relevant pages here)
+With regret the shack of MJ0RZD at Rozel in Jersey was dismantled and packed away as of March 2011, MJ0RZD continues to operate from temporary locations portable and courtesy of GJ3DVC or in France as F4VPJ (see the relevant pages here)

 So thats it, hope to hear you on air,

 73 de Rob MJ0RZD / F4VPJ / KJ6DHW